SymfonyCasts/messenger/sfcasts/middleware-stamps.md

 few minutes, we'll make sure that this code is *also* executed in the worker.

-And because middleware are executed for *every* message, we should also be able to see this when *deleting* a message.
+And because middleware are executed for *every* message, we should also be able to see this when *deleting* a ImagePost entity and a related image File.
 Click that, then open up the profiler for the DELETE request and click "Debug".
 Ha!
 This time there are *two* distinct unique ids because deleting dispatches *two* different messages.